 - LEGO Mindstroms: Lego with captors and engines that you can problem using their interface.
 Quite complex to create models

 - LEGO WeDo: Like Mindstorms but simpler and for younger kids.
-The interface is also less buggy
+They a quick to build and oriented for science workshops

 - littleBits: Really cool bricks to build electronic systems